‘Tis the season to support your employees’ wellbeing

 2. Indulge but don’t overdo it

 From mince pies and pigs in blankets to mulled wine and hot chocolate, most people will agree that Christmas wouldn’t be quite the same without indulging in festive food and drink.
-However, encourage your employees to try and not overeat.
-By instead maintaining a healthy balance, your employees will feel a lot less sluggish and they’ll be less likely to feel the need to embark on a severe diet in January.
+However, encourage your employees to try and maintain a healthy balance.
+This way, they’ll feel a lot less sluggish and be less likely to feel the need to embark on a severe diet in January.

 3. Rest and relax